Properties & Pathways

 Likewise, people will continue to throw money at the ASX while it is easy to afford and simple to access (or divest).

-But when the day is done, and the pain of the financial crisis is balmed, it’s diversification that stands strongest in a smart investor’s investment portfolio.
+But when the day is done, and the pain of any financial crisis is healed, it’s diversification that stands strongest in a smart investor’s investment portfolio.
 Diversification reduces investor risk of being burnt during a market crash or left with only dirt after a property bubble.
 It keeps volatility at bay and helps an investor regroup while the markets do the same after a financial crisis.

-For more information on investing, economic and property news and views, subscribe to our newsletter.
+For more expert insights on investing, economic and the property market, subscribe to our newsletter.